MDash-NITAP/Nucleotide-Polymorphism/README.md

 # Program Execution
 The program can be run on a Command Prompt or Power Shell or any GUI, having an installed Python Interpreter.

-# Nucleotide-Polymorphism
-The program identifies the consensus sequence and detects mutations for a given genome sequence.
-Depending on the mutations, Synonymous/non-synonymous mutations, ti/tv ratio, and dn/ds are found.

-# What is a 'Nucleotide-Polymorphism' :
-Nucleotide polymorphism is the change in a single base position in the genome, and it can be located in coding or non-coding regions.
-Otherwise known as Mutations.
-It can affect viral genomes in several ways, like the rate of multiplying (spreading), the severity of infection, etc.

 # What the program offers:
 It is a menu-driven program, which can be run on the Command Prompt/ PowerShell/ any GUI for Python Programming.